ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 As a metric to evaluate consistency between replicates, IDR has several advantages:
 - It does not take into account initial cut-offs used during peak calling as they tend to be different for different peak callers.
 This means that you can compare peak lists obtained from different peak callers.
 - It does not depend on specific thresholds, so all peaks are considered.
-- It is based on ranks and does not require the input to be scaled by a particular value.

 IDR is not recommended for broad signals from histone marks as there is an ambiguous overlap of broad peaks.